RuslanDidun91/react-todoList-ts/README.md

 ## :pencil: Description
 Simple organiser with cool features.
 You are able to create new todolist with tasks. remove and rename, change status etc. Built with react/redux(flow).
-Used react hooks, reducers some extra libraries (formik, ant design)
+Used react hooks, reducers some extra libraries (formik, ant design).
+This project taken from my previous github account, so you will not find commits story.

 <div id="header" align="center">
   <img src="https://i.imgur.com/H6mo9GR.png" width="800" height="500">